kjgalvan/conversation-oracle/README.md

 # Conversation Oracle
 ### Coding Cougs 2019

+A mobile-friendly web game that teaches gamers how to have conversations.

 [Live Demo](https://skillful-coast-232707.firebaseapp.com)

 #### Brought to you by the Tech Gods, Insomnia, and Wishful Thinking